BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/scheduleditems.md

 Use **Scheduled Items** when the task is expected to run on a schedule or from an automation that does not pass selected files to PDMPublisher.

-If files are selected when the task is launched, PDMPublisher processes the selected files as usual.
-If no files are selected, PDMPublisher uses the files configured on this page.
+If files are configured on this page, PDMPublisher uses the Scheduled Items list as the task input.

+> [!IMPORTANT]
+> Scheduled Items take priority over files selected from the right-click **Tasks** menu or any other launch method that passes selected files to PDMPublisher.
+If this page contains files, PDMPublisher processes the files listed here and ignores the files selected during launch.
+Only configure Scheduled Items for tasks that are intended to process the same saved list of files.

 ## Adding files